ali-zargari/main-portfolio/README.md

    ```
    npm install
    ```
+3. Set up environment variables:
+   - Copy `.env.local.example` to `.env.local`
+   - Add your GitHub Personal Access Token (create one at https://github.com/settings/tokens with `read:user` scope)
-3. Run the development server:
+4. Run the development server:
    ```
    npm run dev
    ```
-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+5. Open [http://localhost:3000](http://localhost:3000) in your browser

+## GitHub Contribution Graph

+The portfolio includes a GitHub contribution graph similar to the one on your GitHub profile.
+To set this up:

+1. Create a GitHub Personal Access Token with the `read:user` scope
+2. Add the token to your `.env.local` file as `GITHUB_TOKEN=your_token_here`
+3. By default, it will show contributions for the GitHub user 'alizargari'
+4. To change the username, modify the `username` state in the `GitHubContributions` component

+If no token is provided, the application will display simulated contribution data.

 ## Build for Production